deepettas/deepettas.github.io/content/about/about-page-contents_1.md

 ---
 index: 1
+published: false
 title: about_contents_1
-date: 2019-01-07
+date: 2019-01-07T00:00:00.000Z
-published: true
-tags: ['Markdown', 'Cover Image']

 section: subject space
+description: >-
-description: The zero-dimentional point of reference for this space is Curiocity.
+  The zero-dimentional point of reference for this space is Curiocity.
 The rest is mathematics.
 ---